 - Fecal float and smear to detect parasites

-Although wellness checks are extremely important, your pet bird relies on you to notice and identify behavior, appearance, and habit changes that may indicate underlying problems.
+Although grooming and wellness checks are extremely important, your pet bird relies on you to notice and identify behavior, appearance, and habit changes that may indicate underlying problems.
 If you are familiar with your bird’s behaviors when it is healthy, you will quickly notice problematic changes.

 Some signs of illness in your pet bird may include: